SCOPE OF THIS CHAPTER

 - Ensure records are forwarded from the previous school and/or carer;

-- Agree a date for the next PEP review meeting and how and when the next full PEP is going to be drawn up (this needs to take account of the Looked After Review cycle because the PEP has to be ready before the Care Plan Review; but also term dates, parents' evenings, school target setting days, Individual Education Plan reviews, Annual Reviews of Education, Health and Care Plans etc.).
+- Agree a date for the next PEP review meeting and how and when the next full PEP is going to be drawn up (this needs to take account of the Looked After Review cycle because the PEP has to be ready before the Care Plan Review; but also term dates, parents' evenings, school target setting days, SEN Support Plan reviews, Annual Reviews of Education, Health and Care Plans etc.).

 The completed PEP should be distributed, as appropriate, to those invited to the meeting who do not have access to the electronic ePEP system.